People who have gone on cruises several times are very familiar with modern cruise ship areas.

 Typically, these areas should be hidden from passengers, and that’s why they are not always easy to see.

-You can see them only if you have a cabin right at the front of the ship or if there is a lounge on that ship with windows at the front.
+You can see them only if you have a cabin right at the front of the ship or if there is a lounge on that ship with a front window.

 I have tried several of them but these are the most durable and sturdy.